highbyte/sonarscan-dotnet/README.md

 * Make sure you have correct SONAR_TOKEN set.
 See [Secrects](#secrets) above.

 ## SonarQube/SonarCloud dashboard warning "Shallow clone detected during the analysis..."
-If the SonarQube/SonarCloud dashboard shows a warning message in the top right ("Last analyzis had x warning"), and the message is
+If the SonarQube/SonarCloud dashboard shows a warning message in the top right ("Last analysis had x warning"), and the message is

 `"Shallow clone detected during the analysis.
 Some files will miss SCM information.
 This will affect features like auto-assignment of issues.
 Please configure your build to disable shallow clone."`

-This can be fixed by modifying the Git checkout action fetch-depth parameter:
+it can be fixed by modifying the Git checkout action fetch-depth parameter:

 ``` yaml
 - uses: actions/checkout@v2